frogstar-world-b/frogstar-world-b/README.md

 ### Hi there 👋

+- My name is Marian Farah, and I am a farm girl from Syria 🇸🇾
+- I am passionate about using science & AI to help create a more sustainable future 🌍 🌏 🌎
+- I have a PhD in Bayesian Statistics, and I work in the AI space
+- Why Frogstar World B?
+[I am a Hitchhiker's Guide nerd 😄](https://hitchhikers.fandom.com/wiki/Frogstar_World_B)

 <!--
 **frogstar-world-b/frogstar-world-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.